Project Name: Spaghetti with Roasted Peppers, Tomatoes, and Leek (My Son’s Favorite)

 - Pasta ladle (with teeth and a hole in the middle)

-2) Water for pasta: Put water for spaghetti to boil (cover the pot with a lid to make it faster), salt it well, and add the pasta.
+2.1 Pasta: Put water for spaghetti to boil (cover the pot with a lid to make it faster), salt it well, and add the pasta.
 Cook it for one minute less than the package says—it will finish cooking in the pan.
 Do not pour away the pasta water!
-We will need it.
+We will need it as a key resource.

 - My version for kids: I let the leek soften completely.